-The Senior Notes contain customary events of default, which include, among other things, (i) our failure to pay when due any principal or interest payment under the Senior Notes; (ii) our insolvency; (iii) delisting of our Common Stock; (iv) our breach of any material covenant or other material term or condition under the Senior Notes; and (v) our breach of any representations or warranties under the Senior Notes which cannot be cured within five (5) days.
-Further, events of default under the Senior Notes also include (i) the unavailability of Rule 144 on or after January 6, 2023; (ii) our failure to deliver the shares of Common Stock to the Senior Note holder upon exercise by such holder of its conversion rights under the Senior Notes; (iii) our loss of the "bid" price for its Common Stock and/or a market and such loss is not cured during the specified cure periods; (iv) our failure to complete an Uplist Transaction; and (v) upon completion of an Uplist Transaction, our failure to repay the outstanding balance of the Senior Notes within two days of receipt of a Senior Note holder's demand for repayment.
+The First Notes contain customary events of default, which include, among other things, (i) our failure to pay when due any principal or interest payment under the First Notes; (ii) our insolvency; (iii) delisting of our Common Stock; (iv) our breach of any material covenant or other material term or condition under the First Notes; and (v) our breach of any representations or warranties under the First Notes which cannot be cured within five (5) days.
+Further, events of default under the First Notes also include (i) the unavailability of Rule 144 on or after six (6) months from the First Closing Date or January 6, 2023; (ii) our failure to deliver the shares of Common Stock to the First Notes holder upon exercise by such holder of its conversion rights under the First Notes; (iii) our loss of the "bid" price for our Common Stock and/or a market and such loss is not cured during the specified cure periods; (iv) our failure to complete an Uplist Transaction; and (v) upon completion of an Uplist Transaction, our failure to repay the outstanding balance of the First Notes within two days of receipt of a First Note holder's demand for repayment.

-Upon an event of default, the Senior Notes shall become immediately due and payable and the Company shall pay to each Senior Note holder an amount equal to 125% (the "Default Premium") multiplied by the sum of the outstanding principal amount of the Senior Notes plus any accrued and unpaid interest on the unpaid principal amount of the Senior Notes to the date of payment, plus any Default Interest and any other amounts owed to the Holder under the SPA (the "Default Amount"); provided that, upon any subsequent event of default not in connection with the first event of default, such holder shall be entitled to an additional 5% to the Default Premium for each subsequent event of default.
-At the election of each Senior Note holder, the Default Amount may be paid in cash or shares of Common Stock equal to the Default Amount divided by the Conversion Price at the time of payment.
+Upon an event of default, the First Notes shall become immediately due and payable and the Company shall pay to each First Note holder an amount equal to 125% (the "Default Premium") multiplied by the sum of the outstanding principal amount of the First Notes plus any accrued and unpaid interest on the unpaid principal amount of the First Notes to the date of payment, plus any Default Interest and any other amounts owed to the Holder under the SPA (the "Default Amount"); provided that, upon any subsequent event of default not in connection with the first event of default, such holder shall be entitled to an additional 5% to the Default Premium for each subsequent event of default.
+At the election of each First Note holder, the Default Amount may be paid in cash or shares of Common Stock equal to the Default Amount divided by the Conversion Price at the time of payment.

-The 2022 Warrants (i) have an exercise price of \$0.0497 per share; (ii) have a term of exercise equal to 5 years after their issuance date; (iii) became exercisable immediately after their issuance; and (iv) have a provision preventing the exercisability of such 2022 Warrants if, as a result of the exercise of the 2022 Warrants, the holder, together with its affiliates and any other persons whose beneficial ownership of our Common Stock would be aggregated with the holder's, would be deemed to beneficially own more than the Ownership Limitation.
-The holder, upon notice to us, may increase or decrease the Ownership Limitation; provided that (i) the Ownership Limitation may only be increased to a maximum of 9.99% of our Common Stock; and (ii) any increase in the Ownership Limitation will not become effective until the olst day after delivery of such waiver notice.
-The number of shares of Common Stock into which each of the 2022 Warrants is exercisable and the exercise price therefor are subject to adjustment as set forth in the 2022 Warrants, including adjustments for stock subdivisions or combinations (by any stock split, stock dividend, recapitalization, reorganization, scheme, arrangement or otherwise).
+The First Warrants (i) have an exercise price of \$9.94 per share; (ii) have a term of exercise equal to 5 years after their issuance date; (iii) became exercisable immediately after their issuance; and (iv) have a provision preventing the exercisability of such First Warrants if, as a result of the exercise of the First Warrants, the holder, together with its affiliates and any other persons whose beneficial ownership of our Common Stock would be aggregated with the holder's, would be deemed to beneficially own more than the Ownership Limitation.
+The holder, upon notice to us, may increase or decrease the Ownership Limitation; provided that (i) the Ownership Limitation may only be increased to a maximum of 9.99% of the outstanding shares of our Common Stock; and (ii) any increase in the Ownership Limitation will not become effective until the 61st day after delivery of such waiver notice.
+The number of shares of Common Stock into which each of the First Warrants is exercisable and the exercise price therefor are subject to adjustment as set forth in the First Warrants, including adjustments for stock subdivisions or combinations (by any stock split, stock dividend, recapitalization, reorganization, scheme, arrangement or otherwise).